 Sendlane is a bit newer.
 It was founded in 2013 and opened up for business in 2015.
 At the moment, over 40 million emails are sent on the platform every day.

-Aweber offers 700+ mobile-responsive HTML templates for you to use for your emails.
+Aweber offers over 600 mobile-responsive HTML templates for you to use for your emails.
 You can add your own logo or choose one of their 600+ free stock photos.

 Sendlane, on the other hand, only has 50+ premade templates.
 If you create your own template, you can save it for future use.

 - Drag and drop

 The drag and drop editor is pretty easy to use.
 You can drag sections from the left-hand side of the page.

 - Social links